In This Article

 I still have a good stash of Ultimate Rewards points from a recent Chase Ink Preferred welcome bonus I earned.
 I could transfer Ultimate Rewards points to United or another Chase transfer partner and book the other leg of this trip.

-To make the long flights more comfortable, I’d use the airline fee credit that came with my Business Platinum Card from American Express and purchase Economy Plus seats for extra legroom.
+To make the long flights more comfortable, I’d use the airline fee credit that came with The Business Platinum® Card from American Express and purchase Economy Plus seats for extra legroom.
 Not quite like the business class, but still far more comfortable than a regular economy seat.

 A few things about me: I currently hold United Platinum status, I’m based in Portland, Oregon, and I almost exclusively fly economy.
 Those facts mean I enjoy flying United’s own metal above all else, particularly when it comes to international travel; my itineraries almost always involve multiple flights, and on United, my benefits go furthest toward making life in the back of the plane more enjoyable.